ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 and here is the

-System Preferences plugin (aka. screensaver proper).
+which is a plugin of System Settings (aka. screensaver proper).

-They should run on macOS 10.14 (Mojave) and higher.
+They should run on macOS 11 (Big Sur) and higher.

 You can find older versions below.